bodkan/slendr/inst/extdata/backend_comments.md

 > In your modifyChild() callback you do "return F;" if a location is generated that can't be used. [... ]I'd suggest "reprising boundaries", which would loop until a legal position is generated.
 If it is plausible that that could be an infinite loop, then you could set a maximum number of tries by using a for loop with a return on success, and return F if the for loop completes.

 That's a good point, I implemented reprising boundaries exactly as you suggested, making the "number of attempts before failing" an optional parameter I have no intuition as to what is and what isn't reasonable default here, so I put it at 10 and gave the user the option to change this if needed.

 ---

-### Done ✅

-> evaluate_interactions() does "if (SPATIAL) sim.interactionTypes.evaluate();".
-The whole existence of this function seems unnecessary to me.
-If SPATIAL is F, there will be no defined interaction types, right?
-So then calling "sim.interactionTypes.evaluate();" would do nothing, because sim.interactionTypes would evaluate to a zero-length vector.
-Am I missing something?

-Can't honestly remember why I wrote a dedicated function for this.
-I guess I wasn't aware that calling a method on a zero-length vector object wouldn't crash.

----